lightbug-io/docs/devices/api/headers.md

 Used to identify the message.

-Messages that are chunked will have the same message ID for all chunks.
+Can be one of uint8, uint16, uint32, or uint64, as Little Endian.

-Can be used with ACK messages to identify the message that is being ACKed.
+Should be used with ACK messages to identify the message that is being ACKed.

+ACKs should return the same message ID and type as the message being ACKed.

 ## 2: Client ID